Collect multiple events to a single message with the Digest Engine

 - Regular Strategy

-- Back-off Strategy
+- Look-Back Strategy

 Let’s explore them in detail: